itssamuelrowe/zen-website/content/docs/constructors.md

 Here, the `new` keyword indicates that the function is a constructor.
 Constructors usually initialize values of fields.

-You have already learnt about parameters in the previous chapter.
+You have already learnt about parameters in the previous module.
 A parameter is a value that you can send to your constructor.
 Parameters allow a constructor to be generalized.
 In other words, such constructors can operate on a variety of data and work differently based on different arguments.